 - DeclareResource(<ResourceIdentifier>)

-- used to define a task body (it's a macro!)
+used to define a task body (it's a macro!)

 - StatusType GetResource(ResourceType <ResID>)

-- resource lock function
+resource lock function

 - StatusType ReleaseResource(ResourceType <ResID>)

-- resource unlock function
+resource unlock function

-- RES_SCHEDULER
+- RES\SCHEDULER

-- resource usd by every task \rightarrow the task becomes non preemptive
+- resource usd by every task →the task becomes non preemptive

-- OSEK OS directly addresses interrupt management in the standard API - interrupt service routines (ISR) can be of two types - Category 1: without API calls simpler and faster, do not implement a call to the scheduler at the end of the ISR - Category 2: with API calls these ISR can call some primitives (ActivateTask, ...) that change the scheduling behavior.
+- OSEK OS directly addresses interrupt management in the standard API - interrupt service routines (ISR) can be of two types Category 1: without API calls - simplement a call to the scheduler at the end of the ISR - Category 2: with API calls these ISR can call some primitives (ActivateTask, ...) that change the scheduling behavior.
 The end of the ISR is a rescheduling point - ISR 1 has always a higher priority of ISR 2 - finally, the OSEK standard has functions to directly manipulate the CPU interrupt status